FREE 30-day trial on Prime Video

-Amazon Prime Video has really started to hit its straps with its original content.
+Amazon Prime Video has really started to hit its stride with its original content.
 This includes The Marvelous Mrs. Maisel, which recently won several Emmy and Golden Globe awards, Sneaky Pete, Fleabag, Forever, Jack Ryan and Hunters.

 Titles from Amazon’s library are available in formats ranging from standard quality (SD) to UHD and HDR.
 How much data you’ll use while streaming TV shows and movies will depend on the quality you’re using to watch programming.
 The platform doesn’t release official information about data usage.